googleinterns/protein-embedding-retrieval/README.md

 We also measure the effect that pretraining has on the performance of a language model encoder.
 There has been a great deal of interest in measuring the degree to which pretraining protein language models improves their performance on downstream tasks.
 TAPE investigates this and proposes baselines.
 Our results indicate that pretraining offers a substantial boost in performance on the family classification task.
 We use transformer language models, specifically BERT models similar to to the the [ProGen model](https://www.biorxiv.org/content/10.1101/2020.03.07.982272v2.full.pdf) and the [models used by FAIR](https://www.biorxiv.org/content/10.1101/622803v2.full.pdf).
 Our [models](https://github.com/google-research/google-research/tree/master/protein_lm) are implemented in jax/flax and pretrained on the [TrEMBL protein corpus](https://www.uniprot.org/statistics/TrEMBL).

 ## Results
 In the table below we show the accuracies achieved using KNN on the model embeddings as well as KNN using BLAST's weighted edit distance.
 We show a simple 2-layer CNN, 3 different size language models both with and without pretraining, and the [Blundell CNN model](https://www.biorxiv.org/content/10.1101/626507v4.full.pdf).
 All bolded numbers represent better performance compared to BLAST.
-Key takeways are the performance of pretrained language models on 1-sample classification and the substantial performance boost from pretraining said models.
+The key takeways are the performance of pretrained language models on 1-sample classification and the substantial performance boost from pretraining said models.

 | Model                                      | 1-Sample Accuracy | 5-Sample Accuracy | 10-Sample Accuracy | 50-Sample Accuracy |
 |--------------------------------------------|:-----------------:|:-----------------:|:------------------:|:------------------:|